mattaperkins/CMR-Loop-ATU-Wifi-Adaptor/README.md

 lines to reflect your local wifi settings.
 Once flashed Connect your ESP board directly to the keyboard port on your ATU and connect via a web browser to the ESP32's IP

-You may need to check your DHCP server for the IP address of your ESP32/Tuner
+You may need to check your DHCP server for the IP address of your ESP32/Tuner It will show up as the name "Loop Antenna"

 You can then enter in a frequency you want the tuner to switch to or alternatively just tap enter to have the tuner re tune on the current frequency.